Transalpine Pipeline: Route

 In Würmlach, Austria, the Adria-Wien Pipeline (AWP) branches off from the Transalpine Pipeline.
 It supplies the OMV refinery in Schwechat.
 Through the proposed Bratislava - Schwechat Pipeline it may supply also Slovakia.

 In addition to the sea transport, the Pan-European Pipeline, if constructed, will supply the Transalpine Pipeline.

 Technical features

 The diameter of the trunkline between Trieste and Ingolstadt is 40 in.
 Both sections starting from Ingolstadt are with 26 in in diameter.
 The pipeline has ten pumping stations.
 The pipeline system includes tank farms in Trieste and Lenting, Germany.
 The capacity of the pipeline is approximately 43 million tons of crude oil per year.
 In 2012 the throughput of the pipeline was 34.9 million tons of crude oil.

 Pipeline company

 The pipeline is owned by the consortium of eight oil companies.
-The current (outdated?) shareholders are:
+The current shareholders are: